App Cert Enhancements

 Project Background

-When I had first joined the DriveTime creative team, a big change had been made to the company’s website: Adding terms to the Vehicle Search Results (VSR) page.
-This gave users a way to see their personalized terms on every vehicle they browse.
-This was called the “HyperDrive” experience, and brought us one step closer to giving users the ability to shop and purchase a vehicle online.
+When I joined the DriveTime creative team, a major update had recently been introduced: adding personalized terms to the Vehicle Search Results (VSR) page.
+This “HyperDrive” experience allowed users to see their terms on every vehicle they browsed, moving the company closer to a fully online shopping and purchasing experience.

-Prior to shopping vehicles with their personalized terms, the user must complete our Get Approved (GA) forms.
-If successful, they land on our Approval Certificate (App Cert) page where they are then prompted with their starting terms, which are pulled from the cheapest vehicle available to them.
-At the time, these terms were displayed simply as numbers with no car attached.
+To access these terms, users first complete the Get Approved (GA) process.
+If approved, they land on the Approval Certificate (App Cert) page, where they are shown starting terms based on the lowest-priced vehicle available to them.
+At the time, these terms were presented as standalone numbers, without any vehicle context.